leonardr/botfriend/README.md

 # LOG 2019-01-20 | Example Bot | file | Published 2019-01-20 | Why is 4 afraid of 5…
 ```

-Now look at the file that Example Bot posts its jokes to.
-It didn't
+Now look at the file you configured in `bot.yaml`.
+You told Example
+Bot to post its jokes to `bots/example-bot/example-bot.txt`.
+That file
-exist before, but now it does exist, and it's got a joke in it.
+didn't exist before you ran `botfriend.post`, but now it does exist,
+and it's got a joke in it:

 ```
 $ cat bots/example-bot/example-bot.txt